-To help solve the problem of bread that is just too crumbly, let's take a... look at the different things you can change in your favorite recipe.
-Try any or all of these and see if you notice an improvement.Continue to 2 of 11 below.
+To help solve the problem of bread that is just too crumbly, let's look at a few things you can change in your favorite recipes.
+Try any or all of these and see if you notice an improvement.

 Your Bread Doesn't Have Enough Gluten

-If you prefer to buy all-purpose flour because of its versatility in the kitchen, try adding more gluten.
-To do this, add one tablespoon of wheat gluten to one cup of all-purpose flour in your recipe.
-It should be the perfect amount to give you a great crumb.Continue to 3 of 11 below.
+If you prefer to buy all-purpose flour because of its versatility in the kitchen, use a recipe specifically designed for it.
+Otherwise, try adding gluten: add one tablespoon of wheat gluten for every cup of all-purpose flour in your recipe.Continue to 2 of 10 below.

 Your Bread Has Too Much Flour

-- Remember that you'll add more flour when you first start kneading and less toward the end of the session.
+- Remember that you'll add more flour when you start kneading and less toward the end of the session.

 Your Bread Has Too Much Yeast

-For most bread recipes, those single-use packages of active dry yeast have the perfect amount needed for one loaf of bread.
-It... measures out to 2 1/4 teaspoons.
-If you're using bulk yeast, make that your goal for the yeast measurement, unless the recipe tells you otherwise.Continue to 5 of 11 below.
+For most bread recipes, one single-use (0.25-ounce) packet of active dry yeast has the perfect amount needed for one loaf of bread.
+If you're using bulk yeast, the equivalent of one packet is 2 1/4 teaspoons.Continue to 4 of 10 below.

 Your Bread Doesn't Have Enough Salt or Fat

-Certain ingredients are added to bread to help control yeast.
-While the yeast feeds off the sugar found in many recipes, the salt and fats help "retard" it, or slow it down.
+Certain ingredients are added to bread to help control the yeast.
+While yeast feeds off the sugar found in many recipes, the salt and fats help "retard" it, or slow it down.

 Your Bread Was Not Kneaded Enough

-Kneading is one of the trickiest parts of learning to bake bread.
-It can be hard to tell if you've kneaded too much or not enough, and this can also factor into the crumbiness of your bread.
+Kneading mixes the dough's ingredients and creates a good gluten structure for the bread.
+It is one of the trickiest parts of learning to bake bread because it's hard to tell if you've kneaded too much or not enough.
+Bread that is under-kneaded will have more crumbs.

 Also, kneading can seem like a tedious task.
-Most recipes ask you to do the first round of kneading for a full 10... minutes (6 minutes with a machine) and this is crucial.
-Kneading mixes the dough's ingredients and creates a good structure for the bread.
-Setting a kitchen timer and learning to enjoy the "quiet time" spent kneading can really help you reach the target time.
+Most recipes ask you to do the first round of kneading for a full 10 minutes (six minutes with a stand mixer or bread machine), and this is crucial.
+Setting a kitchen timer and learning to enjoy the "quiet time" spent kneading can help you reach the target.

 Your Bread Was Overproofed